-Assessment: Is conducted to determine a person's level of functioning and mental health and/or substance use/abuse treatment needs.
-Assessments may include a comprehensive psychiatric evaluation, psychological testing, substance abuse screening, or other assessments.
+Assessment: Includes a comprehensive psychiatric evaluation, psychological testing, substance use screening, or other assessments conducted to determine a person's level of functioning and behavioral health treatment needs.
 Physical health assessments are not part of this PIHP service.

 Assistive Technology: Includes adaptive devices and supplies that are not covered under the Medicaid Health Plan or by other community resources.
 These devices help individuals to better take care of themselves, or to better interact in the places where they live, work, and play.